 Select “Add to Home Screen” from the menu.

 An app icon should be added to the home screen.

-Does PWA support desktop users as well?
+Does Progressive Web App support desktop users as well?

 Yes, it does!
 The most popular browsers/OSs support PWA features.

 What should I choose? – It’s one of the most frequently asked questions, and I agree that it’s always a tough decision, but it’s crucial from your product’s perspective.
 Before you start the implementation phase of your project, you must compare both technologies.
 Below I presented a few points that should be taken into consideration before you make a decision.
 Before challenging yourself with this difficult question, let’s highlight the most important factors.

 I always recommend preparing a list of mobile features that are required to launch your product.
 The more hardware you want to use, the more you should go towards to native solution.
 The previous sentence doesn’t sound like a PWA recommendation.
 Still, the truth is how many apps use Bluetooth/gyroscope/accelerometer and others?
 Do you really need them in, as an example, an e-commerce app?

 A lot of people think that PWA is the only cross-platform solution.
 You can create a single codebase and use it across different devices.
 Is it true that it’s impossible to develop a native app that would work on both Android and iOS devices?
 Of course, it’s not.
 You can take a look at Flutter or React Native solutions.

 There are two areas where the native app takes over PWA: